AEGEAN CARGO SAILING

 The ancient Greek civilisation was highly dependent on sailing transport.
 In Greece, we aim to demonstrate that it is possible today to ply traditional and new sailing routes in the Aegean for exchanges between islands and ports of mainland Greece.
 For this purpose members and friends of SAIL MED in June 2017 have sailed on the leisure sailing boat PELAGO to Kea, Andros, Tinos, Mykonos, Ikaria, Samos and return to Athens.
 In the islands, they chose typical products that could be the subject of future trade exchanges and provided symbolic samples to show to local stakeholders, pointing out that they were exclusively transported with wind power (except for port approaches).
 See our Aegean Cargo Sailing video.

-This year 2018 we repeated and expanded our voyage, sailing a bigger sponsored sailboat, the AVRORA, in May and June, northwards with the south winds through Kea, Andros, Skiros and the other Sporades islands, to the North Agean islands of Limnos and Lesvos.
+In 2018 we repeated and expanded our voyage, sailing a bigger sponsored sailboat, the AVRORA, in May and June, northwards with the south winds through Kea, Andros, Skiros and the other Sporades islands, to the North Agean islands of Limnos and Lesvos.
 Then the north winds pushed us to Hios, Psara, Samos, Ikaria, Patmos to the northern Dodecanese and back to the Athens area via Amorgos, Naxos, Paros, Mykonos, Tinos, Syros and Kea.

 If you are interested in participating to any part of our voyage as a volunteer please register in the appropriate section of our website.